Orcs of Middle-earth ~ Origin of the Orc ~ Orc Races ~ Orc Breeding ~ Hero Orcs ~ Discover Your Orc Name

 The Orcs of Dol Guldur came mostly from Mordor, sent north across the Dagorlad and Dead Marshes.
 They were also a mix of Goblins from the Misty Mountains and Orcs of Mount Gundabad, with a sprinkling of Orcs out of the far East.
 The Uruks of Dol Guldur were in most way liken to the Uruks of Mordor.
 They were larger in size and fierce in battle.

 The Orcs of Mirkwood came mostly from the breed of Orcs out of the Far East, who had migrated eastward from the the Grey Mountains after the War of Wrath in the First Age.
 When Greenwood the Great fell into Shadow and was called ever after Mirkwood, the Orcs out of the East along the Sea of Rhûn, began to populate the dark forest.
 Those who thrived under the trees of Mirkwood were said to be clever hunters and trackers, good with bow and knife.

 After the Battle of the Five Armies, most of the Orcs in Mirkwood and Dol Guldur fled south to Mordor, while some crossed the Great River and entered the darkness of Moria and the dark tunnels of the Misty Mountains.
-When Mount Doom burst in the flame and Sauron declared himself once more in the Land of Shadow in the year 2954 of the Third Age, the deserted ruins of Dol Guldur were once more inhabited by Orcs and the woods of Mirkwood became a place of fear and danger once more.
+When Mount Doom burst in to flame and Sauron declared himself once more in the Land of Shadow in the year 2954 of the Third Age, the deserted ruins of Dol Guldur were once more inhabited by Orcs and the woods of Mirkwood became a place of fear and danger once more.